KathyrnY/homework/README.md

 * Added atl attributes
 * Ensured heading attributes follow sequential order
 * Added concise and descriptive title
+* Added comments within HTML and CSS for reference on what changes were made

 **Below is a more indepth explanation of each bullet point that was executed**